 Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY exists already.
 That would not advance the purpose or intent of the CCPA.
-393. Comment recommends adding requirement to re-evaluate the requirements and technical specifications after one year, to ensure the Agency may timely review any updates that could further promote interoperability with opt- out mechanisms in other states or could further address practical issues that may arise as the global opt-out mechanism is implemented.
+393. Comment recommends adding a requirement to re-evaluate the requirements and technical specifications after one year, to ensure the Agency may timely review any updates that could further promote interoperability with optout mechanisms in other states or could further address practical issues that may arise as the global opt-out mechanism is implemented.
 No change has been made in response to this comment.
 The CCPA authorizes the Agency to update the regulations on opt-out preference signals "from time to time."
 Civ.
 Code § 1798.185(a)(19)(A); see also id. § 1798.185(b) (authorizing the adoption of "additional regulations as necessary to further the purposes of this title").
 The Agency thus has the authority to address legal, practical, and other issues as they arise.
 A regulation reiterating the Agency's authority is unnecessary.
 W17-21 0185 394.
 Comments recommend that the Agency should ensure that any opt-out preference signal is (1) free of defaults that presuppose consumer intent, (2) clearly described and easy to use, and (3) does not conflict with other commonly used privacy settings.
+Otherwise, this fails to meet the statutory requirements for obtaining informed consumer consent.
+In addition, the Agency should, at a minimum, require that the provider of an opt-out preference signal be required to disclose the limits of any signal, the potential conflicts with other privacy settings, and the specific definition of sale/sharing under the CCPA.
 No change has been made in response to these comments.
 The regulation provides that a "platform, technology, or mechanism that sends the opt-out preference signal shall make clear to the consumer that the use of the signal is meant to have the effect of opting the consumer out of the sale and sharing of their personal information." § 7025(b)(2).
 The regulation respects consumer's preferences and intent by requiring platforms to clearly explain the effect of the signal, thus allowing consumers to make an informed choice about their personal information and privacy.
 This requirement also addresses concerns about default settings that presuppose the consumer's intent.
 The proposal that any signal be clearly described is already part of the regulation.
 Further, opt-out preference signals are already available to consumers, see ISOR, p.
 33, and the comments offer no evidence that they are difficult to use.
 Nor do they offer any evidence that opt-out preference signals conflict with commonly used privacy settings.
 Indeed, the Global Privacy Control is already supported by a number of browsers, including Mozilla FireFox, Brave, and DuckDuckGo, as well as a number of browser add-ons.
 To the extent the comment is concerned about conflicts with business-specific privacy settings, W14-7 W28-10 W28-11 W63-14 0164 0277, 0283 0277, 0283 0687-0688